Who Are the Arizona Cardinals' Biggest Rivals?

 The Arizona Cardinals' rivalry with the Seattle Seahawks dates back to the very first game in Seahawks' history.
 Since that 1976 season-opener, the teams moved into the same division in 2002 and have shared many epic battles over the years—especially from 2014–16.

 The rivalry between the teams gained steam in 2013.
 After taking a 58-0 beating in 2012, the Cardinals sought to avenge the embarrassing loss in what would prove to be an upswing year for the franchise.
-Arizona was building momentum three seasons after losing the Super Bowl, went to Seattle, and picked up a 17-10 victory in Week 16.
+Arizona was building momentum several seasons after losing the Super Bowl, went to Seattle, and picked up a 17-10 victory in Week 16.
 The Cardinals wouldn't make the playoffs, despite a 10-6 record, but that win set the foundation for six great battles over the next three years.
-Twice in those three seasons, both the Cardinals and Seahawks made the postseason, adding some extra punch to their two annual matchups.
+Twice in those three seasons, both the Cardinals and Seahawks made the postseason and from 2014–16, they finished as the top two teams in the NFC West Division, adding some extra punch to their two annual matchups.
 Seattle held the advantage during that three-year stretch with a 2-3-1 record.

 Over the course of the rivalry, their tie game sticks out most.
 Arizona and Seattle played to a 6-6 deadlock in front of a national Sunday Night Football audience on October 23, 2016.
 It was the first of three straight games at University of Phoenix Stadium/State Farm Stadium that proved memorable, in a bad way, for Seattle.
-In the 2017 matchup there, a 22-16 win for the Seahawks, injuries to stars Richard Sherman and Kam Chancellor marred the victory.
-In 2018, Seattle won, 20-17, but Earl Thomas sustained an injury.
-None of them would ever play for the Seahawks again.
+In the 2017 matchup there, a 22-16 win for the Seahawks, injuries to star cornerback Richard Sherman and several other players marred the victory.
+In 2018, Seattle won, 20-17, but Earl Thomas suffered a broken leg.
+Neither Sherman nor Thomas would ever play for the Seahawks again.

 - The only other time Arizona and Seattle finished as the top two teams in the NFC West came in 2007, when Arizona finished second at 8-8.